Blandin Foundation funds rural Minnesota leaders thinking and acting courageously with partners on a vision that their community stands behind.

 To meet these challenges, we met with leaders, grantees, and nonprofit partners across rural MN and asked what our priorities should be as we face these challenges.
 It boiled down to measurable outcomes, equity, and leadership.

 We realized it was time to realign our work with these current realities, partner feedback, and Charles Blandin’s original vision.
 Charles Blandin created the Foundation for the betterment of the worker and to foster harmony in rural places.
+His focus was on strengthening organizations to ensure they could sustain their missions long-term.
 Combining all of these factors into a robust strategic planning process, we identified the areas that we can have the MOST impact: Community Wealth-Building, Rural Placemaking, and Small Communities.

 All grantees and funding partners will be impacted by the new grantmaking framework and portal redesign – as will all of Blandin Foundation’s grantmaking operations.